abendrothj/Argus/README.md

-# Argus - File Integrity Checker
+# Argus - Directory Checksum/Monitoring Tool

 Argus is a simple file integrity checker built in Rust.
 It recursively scans a given directory, calculates the SHA-256 checksum for each file, and stores the results in a file.
 It supports output in NDJSON (Newline Delimited JSON) format.